-Small Woman Rider Seeks Advice for her First Dirt Bike
+Small Woman Rider Seeks First Bike

-Im diligently (and desperately) looking for the perfect first bike for me as an older 5-foot 4-inch female off-road rider wishing to access the trails and decommissioned logging roads on Vancouver Island.
+I'm diligently (and desperately) looking for the perfect first bike for me as an older 5-foot 4-inch female off-road rider wishing to access the trails and decommissioned logging roads on Vancouver Island.
 I’m a freelance wildlife photographer/videographer so I need a little clearance and the ability to hold the bike up (I weigh about 110 pounds).
 Any advice would be appreciated.

 Rosemary